ixilminiussi/chucho-design-doc/source/content/Narrative.md

 aliases:
   - narrative
 ---
 These are the large story beats.
-Each section is accompanied with a new "mechanic" mirroring Chucho's emotional state.
+Each section is accompanied with a new "mechanic" mirroring [[Chucho]]'s emotional state.

 | Beat             | Who?                               | Where?                       | What?                                                                                                                                        |
 | ---------------- | ---------------------------------- | ---------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |